 Some of the elements being used to foster synched branding while waiting are:

 The concept is simple: Present a homelike atmosphere so people feel instantly comfortable and welcomed.
-Give them things to do and provide choice.
+Give them things to do and provide choices.
 Remember: your waiting room and reception area demonstrates who you are.
 If your office is disorganized, dingy and old, then patients believe that they’ll be treated the same way and that their clinical care will suffer.
 Your facility’s physical environment directly impacts the patient experience and communicates the core of what your brand represents, and it affects the perception of quality of care.

 By the way, a shining brand-aligned facility will also rub off on your employees, who will be happier, too.
 Studies have shown that happier staff create a healthier customer experience.

 But such design essentials only go so far if you’re still wondering when you’ll be called.
 A great deal of anxiety surrounds not knowing when it will be your turn or if you’ve been forgotten.
 This causes patients to experience anxiety and anger.

 Healthcare brands that are truly focused on the customer experience in real life in addition to UX on their website, are employing a number of methods to make waiting patients feel better.
 One of the more successful tactics is hiring a dedicated waiting room attendant, whose duties revolve around continually checking in with those who are waiting.
 It’s true that your employees are your brand.
 The experience also is the brand.
 A waiting room attendant is a physical embodiment of your company.
 It shows you care.
 And, by the way, that will raise your customer satisfaction scores.